trevorawest/cornerstone/README.md

 File 3 has the button HTML

 File 4 is all updated translation files.
 I used Google Translate for *most* of them.

+### Bonus Feature

+This feature adds a banner with customer information to the category page.

+Modified Files:

+1. templates\components\common\header.html

+File 1 inserts the banner HTML and uses the `customer` theme object to display their name.
+On the 'Special Items' category, a short message is appended that utilizes the `category` theme object.